rishiwalia08/IntelliTrace-project/README.md

 # IntelliTrace-project

-This is your comprehensive **Project Manifesto**.
-You can use this text for your hackathon submission portal, your GitHub `README.md`, and your presentation script.

----

 # Project Title: **CipherLink**

 ### Subtitle: *A Multi-Tier SCF Fraud Prevention Engine using Dynamic NFTs & Neural Hashing*